tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dayu_cc_policy_v2.html.markdown

 * `cookie` - (Optional, String) Cookies, one of the three policy entries can only be filled in.
 * `uri` - (Optional, String) Uri, one of the three policy entries can only be filled in.
 * `user_agent` - (Optional, String) User-Agent, only one of the three policy entries can be filled in.

-The `policys` object supports the following:

-* `field_name` - (Required, String) Configuration item types, currently only support value.
-* `field_type` - (Required, String) Configuration fields with the desirable values cgi, ua, cookie, referer, accept, srcip.
-* `value_operator` - (Required, String) Configure the item-value comparison mode, which can be taken as the value of evaluate, not_equal, include.
-* `value` - (Required, String) Configure the value.

 The `thresholds` object supports the following: